ninan13/Python_course/README.md

 To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
 This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.

 View my notebook with detailed steps here: [3_Skills_Trend](3_Project/3_Skills_Trend.ipynb).
+*Bar graph visualizing the trending top skills for data analysts in the US in 2023.*

 ### Visualize Data